 All personal information is under strict security and is only accessible to authorised personnel.
 All data is protected by a series of security safeguards against unauthorised access, loss, destruction, use, modification, or disclosure.

-Supporters can choose not to receive information relating to fundraising or promotion.
+Supporters can choose not to receive information relating to marketing.
 You may elect to be removed from the database and your details will be removed immediately.
 However, appropriate records will be retained for the legally required period.
 Please note that if you opt out of all our communication services, we will not be able to keep you up to date with important information about our services.